fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 the choice of model we make.

 The main issue we need to address is the behavior of the model in low-powered devices, typically a smartphone.
-Large models may cause two problems in those
+Large models may cause three problems in those
 devices:

 1. Battery consumption: more calculations imply more CPU usage, which